canopy/liana/README.md

 # liana
- Use your personal website from your browser toolbar
+Connect your personal website to your web browser